Packing for a trip to Cuba can be a bit of a challenge.

 One thing that is often mentioning when discussing what to pack for Cuba is gifts or supplies for Cuban locals.
 I wasn’t sure what the proper etiquette with respect to this was when I visited Cuba and opted not to bring in things as I wasn’t sure what people actually needed and I didn’t want to offend anyone by assuming they didn’t have basic necessities or by pushing a white savior complex on people.

-I spoke with Kiona of How Not to Travel Like a Basic Bitch who is an experienced Cuba traveler and manages an Airbnb in Viñales (check her Cuba posts here for excellent advice and you should drop everything follow her on Instagram right now as she’s pretty much the best thing to ever happen to Instagram Stories).
+I spoke with Kiona of How Not to Travel Like a Basic Bitch who is an experienced Cuba traveler, runs educational tours in Cuba, and manages an Airbnb in Viñales (check her Cuba posts here for excellent advice and you should drop everything follow her on Instagram right now as she’s pretty much the best thing to ever happen to Instagram Stories).

 She says “It’s better not to come in with a savior attitude but to keep in mind there is an embargo so offering to bring something like you’re going to someone’s house is appropriate.”
 She recommended asking your casa particular (a Cuban guesthouse) host if there is anything in particular that their community needs or is having trouble getting in local stores.
 In the past, supplies that Cubans have asked for have included vitamins, tampons, condoms, deodorant, school supplies, toothbrushes and toothpaste, towels, and shampoo.